ChiroRab® Rabies Vaccine

 ChiroRab Rabies Vaccine Indication

-Chirorab is a vaccine that is used for active pre and post-exposure immunization against Rabies.
-Post-exposure anti-rabies vaccination should always include administration of both Immunoglobulin and vaccine, except for persons who have previously received complete vaccination regimens.
-It is very, very important to complete the course of the vaccine to prevent this fatal disease.
+Chirorab is a vaccine that is used for active pre-post-exposure immunization against Rabies.
+Post-exposure anti-rabies vaccination should always include the administration of both Immunoglobulin and vaccine, except for persons who have previously received complete vaccination regimens.
+Therefore, it is essential to complete the vaccine course to prevent this fatal disease.
+Chirorab may be individuals previously immunized with any human diploid cell rabies vaccine.
+In addition, ChiroRab can be used in individuals of all ages.

 ChiroRab Rabies Vaccine Dosage